 Frequently Asked Questions

-We are an Open Door Shelter which means we accept all incoming animals.
+We are an Open Door Shelter, which means we accept all incoming animals.
 We do not have a waiting list and we will never reject an animal.
-We do have to euthanize some animals but only for poor health and temperament.
+We do have to euthanize some animals but only for poor health or temperament.
 We do not impose a time or space limit and our adoption rate is well-above the national average.

 There is no set time limit.
-We hold healthy adoptable animals until we find them a home.
+We hold healthy, adoptable animals until we find them homes.

 We hold all stray animals for a minimum of three days (longer if an animal has identification) to try and find an owner.
 After that time, animals are evaluated to ensure that they are suitable for adoption.

 Do you pick up stray animals?

-No we do not offer this service.
-You must contact your local animal control.
+No, we are unable to offer this service.
+You must contact your local animal control agency.

-Do you accept donations of blankets & towels?
+Do you accept donations of blankets, towels, or other items?

-Does my dog require a license even though he stays inside?
+Does my dog require a license even though she or he stays inside?

-I found a baby bird, rabbit, injured wildlife etc. What do I do?
+I found an injured/orphaned baby bird, rabbit, or other injured wild animal.
+What should I do?

-Can I check on an animal that I dropped off?
+Can I check on an animal that I surrendered?

 Is there a fee to drop off an animal?

 We request at least a $25.00 donation to offset the costs of taking in an animal.
-However, as an open-door shelter, no animal is ever refused for an unwillingness or inability to make that donation.
+As an open door shelter, however, no animal is ever refused for an unwillingness or inability to make that donation.

 No. Please speak to our Clinic Manager at 412-345-7300 x223 regarding special circumstances for sick animals who need immediate care.